When is The Witcher season 2's Netflix release date? Cast, plot and latest news

 “Oh and for those who may be worrying.
 All of us are Covid cleared and bubbled.
 We get tested twice a week up here in Kaer Morhen!”

-In October 2020, Cavill shared another snap, revealing he was still training for the role.
+In October 2020, Cavill shared another snap, revealing he was still training for the role, although he had to take time out in December due to a minor leg muscle injury.
+Filming was planned to continue while he absent.

 However, the delay has claimed one casualty, with Fast and Furious 9 actor Thue Ersted Rasmussen pulling out of the role of Eskel (another Witcher character) due to scheduling conflicts.